Fakarava: Geography

-Fakarava is a rectangular atoll 60 km long and 25 km wide.
-It is the second largest atoll in the Tuamotu, after Rangiroa, with an area of 24.1 km^{2} and a lagoon of 1,121 km^{2}.
-The atoll has two inland passes, one in the north and one in the south.
-The northern passage of Garuae is the largest in French Polynesia.
-It is very rich in marine fauna, with rays, manta rays, barracudas, groupers, turtles and dolphins.
+Fakarava is a rectangular atoll 60 km long and 21 km wide.
+It is the second largest atoll in the Tuamotu, after Rangiroa, with an area of 21.4 km2 and a lagoon of 1,121 km2.
+Fakarava is located 450 km northeast of Tahiti.
+Its lagoon is the second largest in French Polynesia (after Rangiroa) and covers 1,121 km^{2}.
+It is accessible through two passes: Garuae (to the north), the largest pass in French Polynesia 0.85 mi; and Tumakohua, also called Tetamanu (south).
+Garuae is very rich in marine fauna, with rays, manta rays, barracudas, groupers, turtles and dolphins.
 It is an important center of sports diving.

 The main village is Rotoava, located to the northeast near the Garuae Passage.
 In the southern pass is the village of Tetamanu, the former capital of the island and residence of the administrator of the Tuamotu during the 19th century.
 The total population was 806 at the 2012 census.

-Location

-Fakarava is located 450 km northeast of Tahiti.
-Its lagoon is the second largest in French Polynesia (after Rangiroa) and covers 1,121 km^{2}.
-It is accessible through two passes: